 The financial statements of subsidiaries are included in the consolidated financial statements from the date that control commences until the date that control ceases.
 The accounting policies of subsidiaries have been changed when necessary to align them with the policies adopted by the Group.
-Losses applicable to the non-controlling interests in a subsidiary are allocated to the non-controlling interest, even if doing so causes the non-controlling interests to have a deficit balance.
+Losses applicable to the non-controlling interests in a subsidiary are allocated to the non-controlling interest even if doing so causes the non-controlling interest to have a deficit balance.

-3.1.2 Transactions eliminated on consolidation
+3.1.2 TRANSACTIONS ELIMINATED ON CONSOLIDATION